microsoft/fast/packages/tooling/fast-tooling/src/message-system-service/shortcuts.service.spec.md

 # Abstract

-The shortcuts utility accepts an instance of the `MessageSystem` and through this sends information about available shortcuts and events.
+The shortcuts service accepts an instance of the `MessageSystem` and through this sends information about available shortcuts and events.

 ## Instantiating